-Unique QR Code technology and data management (Big Data) open up exciting prospects for traceability and productivity by improving supply chains, creating smoother flows for the customer experience, managing the omnichannel experience and providing increased interaction with consumers.
+Unique QR Code technology and data management (Big Data) open up exciting prospects for traceability and

 At the centre of design and development is innovation in packaging

 The packaging of a product is the first identifying link between a brand and its consumers.
 Beyond its technical performance and its function, packaging is a key differentiating factor for the product and therefore for the value perceived by the consumer.
 Every year, the L'Oréal teams specialised in design, packaging innovation and product development rely on the expertise of the materials and packaging laboratories to offer leading-edge innovations on all continents.
 L'Oréal filed 69 patents for packaging and processes in 2019.